daniel0226/E-Commerce-Website/README.md

 To test the website, please contact me for the MySQL databases.
 The movies displayed, showtimes, seatings, users, administrators, and other key functionalities are dependent on the databases.

 ### What I would do different
 The project was developed with scrum methodology.
 The user stories were first generated.
 Based on the user stories, the user interface and database was then created using HTML/CSS/Bootstrap/MySQL/MySQLWorkbench.
-Next, using the Model-View-Controller pattern, generated functionalities for each user story.
+Next, using the Model-View-Controller pattern, the functionalities were then generated for each user story.

 If I could redo this project,
 1) I would add more identification or unique keys to each database table For example, rather than connecting a user's cord by email in the database, the user's card would be correlated by a unique key. <br/>